erictleung/data-science-resources/README.md

 ### General Resources

-- [Handbook of Biological Statistics][hb-stats] - Online set of notes from "Biological Data Analysis" course from University of Delaware.
+- [Handbook of Biological Statistics][hb-stats] and [R Supplement][hb-r] - Online
+  set of notes from "Biological Data Analysis" course from University of Delaware.
 - [Engineering Statistics Handbook][niststats] - Handbook to help scientists
   and engineering incorporate statistical methods.
 - [UCLA IDRE Statistics][idre] - Examples of statistical analyses using R, SAS,